MI-DPLA/combine/README.md

 ### Server Provisioning with Vagrant and/or Ansible

 To this end, use the repository, [Combine-playbook](https://github.com/WSULib/combine-playbook), which has been created to assist with provisioning a server with everything neccessary, and in place, to run Combine.
 This repository provides routes for server provisioning via [Vagrant](https://www.vagrantup.com/) and/or [Ansible](https://www.ansible.com/).
 Please visit the [Combine-playbook](https://github.com/WSULib/combine-playbook) repository for more information about installation.

+## Development

+### Running locally

+Install dependencies with `pip install -r requirements.txt`.
+On Linux, you may need to install the system packages `libxml2-devel/-dev`, `python3-devel/-dev`, `libxslt-devel/-dev`.
+On Fedora Linux, you may need to install the system package `redhat-rpm-config`.

+You will want to create a `combine/localsettings.py` file.
+You can use the template, but you might want to set the `BINARY_STORAGE`, `STATEIO_EXPORT_DIR`, and `STATEIO_IMPORT_DIR` filepaths to somewhere in your home directory so the process doesn't need root permissions to create its storage directories.

+Run `./manage.py makemigrations core` to make the sql migrations for the app, and then run `./manage.py migrate`.